Clubs & Activities

 Sponsors: Donna Shrier

-NJHS meeting dates will usually be on the second Tuesday of each month at 8:00 a.m. in the drama room, room 123.
+NJHS meeting dates will usually be on the second Thursday of each month at 8 a.m. in the Science Lab, room 127.

 Sponsor: Sheila Gilbert

 The Science Olympiad Team uses STEM to investigate 23 different topics.
 They compete around Oklahoma in competitions where they have built or researched one of the 23 topics.
 This year they also will be going through the National Geographic Inquiry learning process, where they will try to find a solution to Broken Arrow water and algae bloom issue.
 The team consist of 20 students and they meet every day in first hour.

 This club encourages students to lead a drug-free life and make good decisions.
 It meets twice a month during 1st hour and is for 6th, 7th and 8th graders.

 Student Council is an organization that gives students the opportunity to be leaders, organize school events, and to help with activities in the community.
 Student officers must be in 7th or 8th grade, but all students may serve as representatives.
 Interested students should plan to attend all meetings, help with fundraisers and community activities, and should be a leader throughout the school.
 Students should maintain a “C” average in all classes and always demonstrate acceptable behavior.